vibhoooo/StarBucksClone/README.md

 # StarBucksClone

-This is a clone for StarBucks App which built using Jetpack Compose
+This is a clone for StarBucks App which is built using Jetpack Compose